whiterasbk/slowxml/README.md

 ## Installation

-1. create a file name `gpr.properties` in your project root, filling with:
+1. create a file named `gpr.properties` in your project root, filling with:
    ```kotlin
    gpr.user="your username"
    gpr.key="your token"